 Providing assistance for those in need of guidance or temporary financial assistance for medicine, utilities, rent, food, clothing, and other necessities.
 The St. Joseph chapter meets every Monday evening 5:30 p.m.
 For more information, click here.

 The DCCM program is an ecumenical group of churches including St. Joseph, feeding the hungry.
-Meals are served every Monday, from 1:00-3:00 p.m., every Wednesday, from 6:00 to 8:00 p.m. and every Saturday, from 10:30 a.m. to Noon at Ozanam Hall on the St. Vincent DePaul campus located at 1402 S. Meridian Road, Jasper.
+Meals are currently served every Monday, from 1:00-3:00 p.m., by delivery only.
 The meals are open to any person/family that is experiencing hardship.
 No one should go hungry.
 For more details or to volunteer, please phone the Parish Center Office at 812-482-1805 or click here.

 Who are Stephen Ministers?

-At St. Jopseh, we have compassionate individuals who are trained to help us when we encounter loss, grief, relationship challenges, and a myriad of things that can throw our lives into a tailspin.
+At St. Joseph, we have compassionate individuals who are trained to help us when we encounter loss, grief, relationship challenges, and a myriad of things that can throw our lives into a tailspin.
 Stephen Ministers are not counselors.
-They are not "know-it-allls."
+They are not "know-it-alls."
 They are not individuals who try to fix everyone's troubles.
 They simply provide love, care, and support when we need it most.
-A Stephen Minister is a caring individual who can help us naviage our present situation.
+A Stephen Minister is a caring individual who can help us navigate our present situation.